Criminal Law Conference 2024

 Ms. Helen Christinson, Partner, Hugo Lawyers

-Helen Christinson is a Senior Associate at Hugo Law Group and practices exclusively in Traffic and Criminal Law.
-Whether appearing in bail applications, sentence matters, defended hearings or other applications in the Children’s Court or Local Court, conviction and severity appeals in the District Court, or high-profile trial and sentence matters for State and Commonwealth offences, Helen is a detail-focused, empathetic, energised and tenacious advocate.
+Helen Christinson is a Partner at Hugo Law Group and practices exclusively in Criminal Law.
+Whether appearing in Coronial inquests, bail applications, sentence matters, defended hearings or other applications in the Children’s Court or Local Court, conviction and severity appeals in the District Court, or high-profile trial and sentence matters for State and Commonwealth offences, Helen is a detail-focused, empathetic, energised and tenacious advocate.
 She has a wide range of legal experience from Local Court traffic matters to complex murder trials in the Supreme Court.
-In 2021 and 2022 Helen was recognised by members of the profession as a Criminal Law Rising Star in the Doyle’s Guide – Sydney.
+In 2023 and 2024 Helen was recognised by members of the profession as a Recommended Criminal Defence Lawyer in the Doyle’s Guide – Sydney.

 Her Honor Judge T. Bright, District Judge, District Court of NSW